Lecture 09: Introduction to Two-Way ANOVA

 1. More than two groups

-Z-test:.
-A school claims that the average score of students on a national exam is 75.
+Z-test: A school claims that the average score of students on a national exam is 75.
 A sample of 40 students has a mean score of 78.
-A z-test is used to compare the sample mean to the population mean of 75.
+A z-test compares the sample mean to the population mean of 75.

-T-test:.
-A researcher wants to compare the test scores of two different groups of students: one using online learning and the other using traditional classroom learning.
-A t-test is used to determine if there is a significant difference between the two groups’ scores.
+t-test: A researcher compares test scores between two groups of students: one using online learning and the other using traditional classroom learning.
+A t-test determines whether there is a significant difference between the two groups’ scores.

-One-way ANOVA:.
-A scientist is testing the effectiveness of three different drug treatments on blood pressure reduction.
-Three groups of patients receive different treatments, and a one-way ANOVA is used to determine if there are significant differences in blood pressure reduction among the three groups.
+One-way ANOVA: A scientist tests the effectiveness of three drug treatments on blood pressure reduction.
+Three groups of patients receive different treatments, and a one-way ANOVA assesses whether there are significant differences among the three groups.

 Important